Niko Sigur: International career

 Sigur holds dual citizenship of Canada and Croatia.
-In 2023, he received call-ups to the Croatia U21 ahead of the 2023 UEFA European Under-21 Championship and Canadian national team, and opted to represent the former.
+In 2023, he received call-ups to the Croatia U21 ahead of the 2023 UEFA European Under-21 Championship and the Canadian national team, and opted to represent the former.

+In May 2024, Sigur was named as a standby player for the Croatia senior national team ahead of UEFA Euro 2024.

 In August 2024, the Croatian Football Federation announced that Sigur had decided to switch his international allegiance and would be representing Canada.
 On August 27, he was officially called up by Canada for two friendly matches against the United States and Mexico.
 Sigur made his debut in a goalless friendly draw against the latter opponent on September 10.

-In June 2025 Sigur was named to the squad for the 2025 CONCACAF Gold Cup.
+In June 2025, Sigur was named to the squad for the 2025 CONCACAF Gold Cup.
 On June 17 in Canada's opening game against Honduras, he would score his first international goal in a 6-0 victory at BC Place.
 He was named to the Gold Cup Group Stage Best XI after scoring his first goal and recording an assist during the group stage.

+In May 2026, Sigur was selected for Canada's squad for the 2026 FIFA World Cup.